 The Online Clinical Case Discussion 2023 will be held by Nagoya University.
 The programme will be held virtually on the topic “To discuss clinical cases & your unique healthcare systems”

 The online clinical case discussion 2022 has been successfully held between May to July with consisted of 7 discussion sessions via zoom.
 The theme of this year as "Let’s learn about gender equity in the medical field in different countries and discuss a variety of clinical cases presented by each university" Students act as presenters with mentoring from academical staff from different countries.

 The online clinical case discussion 2021 has been successfully held in May and June.
 A total of 23 students from University of Bologna, The Chinese University of Hong Kong, Korea University, Ludwig Maximilian University of Munich, Monash University and Nagoya University shared inspiring clinical cases in the field of surgery, internal medicine and paediatrics.
 During the 6 sessions’ programme, students also presented the health care system and insurance service of their countries and cities.

 As part of the TEI project, an online clinical case discussion series of events was initiated by Nagoya University in November and December 2020 (held on 3 & 17 November 2020 and 1 & 15 December 2020).
-Apart from Nagoya University, the Chinese University of Hong Kong (CUHK) and Korea University also participated in the organization of the programme which offered to students from GAME partner universities in Korea, Nagoya, Hong Kong and Germany.
+Apart from Nagoya University, the Chinese University of Hong Kong and Korea University also participated in the organisation of the programme which offered to students from GAME partner universities in Korea, Nagoya, Hong Kong and Germany.
 This programme has given students a chance to meet and exchange experiences through virtual platform.
 During the discussion, students shared the management protocols in their own countries or cities in dealing with different clinical cases.